 A product has a major fault when it:

-- has a problem that would have stopped you from buying it if you’d known about it
+has a problem that would have stopped someone from buying it if they’d known about it

-- is significantly different from the sample or description, and/or
+is significantly different from the sample or description

 Use this form to make a general enquiry.